trigg/DiscordOverlayLinux/README.md

 - Proper Fullscreen windows will hide this, but most games have a borderless-window option that works.
 - Can't close. use `pkill overlay-qt5.py` to stop.
+- If loaded before Discord is logged in no display will show.
+Quite possible that unexpected Discord crashes will cause the same issue

 ### Missing features